Ten years ago, you probably didn’t know everything about tiny houses.

 We’re going to cover each of these areas in the next few minutes.

-- 1 What is a Tiny House?
+- 1 What are Tiny Houses?

 - 2 Little Homes Maximize Space